Tazinho/snakecase/README.md

 ## [1] "malte_grosser_gmail_com"
 ```

-Whit a bit of regex knowledge you can decide to leave in whatever you
+With a bit of regex knowledge you can decide to leave in whatever you
 want, while removing the rest

 ``` r